Environmental compliance is foundational to the program’s success.

 After the ROD was published, the LPA was further refined to comply with the U.S. Coast Guard’s issued bridge permit and a phasing plan to advance the different components of the LPA.
 In 2013, the FHWA and FTA approved two NEPA re-evaluations that formally amended the LPA.
 However, in 2014, the CRC project was suspended after it did not secure adequate funding to move forward.

 How is today’s environmental compliance effort building on past work?

 The prior NEPA decision is still valid; however, many changes to the physical environment, regulatory context, local jurisdictions’ and communities’ priorities have shifted since 2013.
 In response to those changes, the IBR program will collect additional data and update technical analyses, which will be used to inform decision-making for a better solution to address changed conditions.

 The IBR team will apply the valid environmental data and analysis from the CRC project to the IBR program.
 Examples of work (not a complete list) that could still be valid or require minimal updates include geological conditions and many land uses.
 On the other hand, community demographics, visual impact assessment methodology and the transportation analysis from the previous project are outdated, and the IBR team will update these items.

 Where are we going?

-The IBR program is also working to re-establish relationships with agencies and tribes, introducing them to the IBR process, and helping them to establish an understanding of the regulatory process and requirements.
+The IBR program will continue to work and foster relationships with agencies and tribes, including them in the IBR process, and guiding them through the regulatory process and requirements.

 Environmental technical analyses